 Popular Freeride Snowboards for Women

 Powder snowboards are boards designed specifically to cruise and float in deep snow.
-These boards are often shorter in length and wider in their waist width than the typical board for your size.
+These boards are often shorter in length and wider in their waist width than the typical snowboard for your size.
 Like a freeride snowboard, a powder snowboard also has a setback stance with a wider nose than a tail.
-The wide nose combination of the wider nose and the rider’s weight being towards the back of the board are what allows it to float effortlessly on top of fresh powder.
+The wide nose combination of the wider nose and the rider’s weight being towards the back of the snowboard are what allows it to float effortlessly on top of fresh powder.
+Additionally, any powder snowboards have a rocker profile, which helps the nose of the board float on top of the snow.

 Types of Powder Snowboards